DCC-EX/dcc-ex.github.io/docs/begin/comparison.rst

 This is more of a mixed bag.

-While, the commercial systems you are more-or-less guaranteed support, replacement for faulty items, etc.  The catch is that depending on where you are in the world and where the manufacturer is, there can be long turnarounds to get that support.
+While, the commercial systems you are more-or-less guaranteed support, replacement for faulty items, etc., the catch is that depending on where you are in the world and where the manufacturer is, there can be long turnarounds to get that support.
 Even longer to get replacements or repairs.

 Because the |DCC-EX| team are located world-wide, there is usually someone that can help you within a few hours.